the-other-mariana/paparelo/01202022/README.md

     ![img](res/13.png)

-- After determining T_1 adn T_2, we send the **whole matrix of information to each Task**, even though they may not be used all.
+- After determining T_1 and T_2, we send the **whole matrix of information to each Task**, even though they may not be used all.

 ![img](res/14.png)